ehc-io/ddos-183/docs/_build/html/_sources/class1/module2/lab2.1.rst.txt

         ..
 Hint::
-            The RIGHT and LEFT arrow keys move between Bps and pps metrics.
-Don't forget selecting the right inteface using the UP/DOWN arrow key.
-Attacker uses eth1 and Lamp uses eth4 for data traffic.
+            Use either the RIGHT and LEFT arrow keys to move between Bps and pps metrics.
+Don't forget selecting the right inteface using the UP/DOWN arrow keys. **Attacker** uses eth1 and **Lamp** uses eth4 for data traffic.

     #.
-Open a terminal session with the BIG-IP DHD and use the tcpdump util to verify that ICMP attack traffic is passing through the device.
+Open a terminal session with the **DHD** and use the tcpdump util to verify that ICMP attack traffic is passing through the device.

         ``[root@dhd:Active:Standalone] config # tcpdump -i defaultVLAN``

     #.
 Observe the baseline running on goodclient.
 Since the flood attack is hitting the server hard, the legitimate client sessions are being degraded.
-Look at the **status: 000** responses.
+Look at the statude code **000** for most requests.

     #.
-In the Configuration Utility, open the Statistics > Performance > Performance page.
+In the **Configuration Utility**, open the Statistics-> Performance-> Performance page.
 As you can see, there is a drastic spike in the traffic.

             |image19|

     #.
-Open the Security > DoS Protection > DoS Overview page.
+Open the Security-> DoS Protection-> DoS Overview page.

     #.
-In the Filter Type field select Device DoS.
+In the Filter Type field select **Device DoS**.
 Then on the left corner search for ICMP.

         |image20|

     #.
 Review the statistics for Current, 1 min.
 Average, and 1 hr Average.

     #.
-Open the Security > Event Logs > DoS > Network > Events page.
+Open the Security-> Event Logs-> DoS-> Network-> Events page.
-        The log file is empty as we disabled device-level flood protection on BIG-IP DHD.
+        The log file is empty as we disabled device-level flood protection on **BIG-IP DHD**.

     #.
-From Attacker terminal session type Ctrl + C to stop the ICMP flood.
+From the attacker terminal session type **Ctrl + C** to stop the ICMP flood.

 .. |image15| image:: /_static/image015.png
 .. |image16| image:: /_static/image016.png